0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

 The technology we are inheriting is a spaceship.
 It is also purely infrastructural.
 There's very little in the way of tooling or smart contracts that are usable in the real world.
-We assume much of the remainder of the software stack is closed\-sourced at Facebook.
+We assume much of the remainder of the software stack is closed-sourced at Facebook.

 But most importantly, the architecture is designed as a private, consortium chain.
 For system administration, there is on omnipresent Diem Association account.
 Yes, a private key that controls many functions including: Freezing accounts (!), selecting validators for inclusion, paying transaction fees to validators, upgrading the system code.
-This is obviously a non\-starter.
+This is obviously a non-starter.
 So a lot of work had to go into making system policies execute in a permissionless environment.

 We also had to add Sybil resistance mechanisms.
-Typically communities have been choosing Proof\-of\-Stake as the Sybil resistance method for BFT networks.
+Typically communities have been choosing Proof-of-Stake as the Sybil resistance method for BFT networks.
 This is not the route we chose given community growth considerations (as well as regulatory).
 Elsewhere we've talked in detail about our Delay Towers complement to consensus.
 Also there were a number of instructions we wanted to add to the MoveVM so that people could write the types of contract they wanted.

 Lastly, there was nothing in Libra/Diem about economics.
 Meaning, there's nothing in the way of game theory, about how the network is supposed to perform in a permissionless environment.
 For example: the transactions are metered in USD stablecoins in LIbra/Diem architecture, and paid out by the administrator, and there's no word anywhere about subsidies that may be needed in the absence of meaningful transaction fees.
 As such there's no consideration to the performance of the validator nodes, all nodes are assumed to be monitored external to the protocol.
 So we had to rethink a number of things given some of the technical features of the network.
-The network has novel features, so economic mechanisms we see in other chains would not be drop\-in replacements.
+The network has novel features, so economic mechanisms we see in other chains would not be drop-in replacements.
 This was a significant amount of research.